Handicraft Tours

 The traditional Ha Thai lacquer village lies on the old highway 1A, it is...

-Ho Chi Minh City is known as the commercial center of Vietnam, a communist country that is rapidly transforming itself into a 21st-century powerhouse.
-Established in 1698, the city is still young, only more than 300 years old.
-Yet in that time it has been a Khmer seaport, a French regional capital (it was the French who constructed the city's tree-lined boulevards and parks), the capital of the wartime state of South Vietnam (1954-1976), and where the US army were headquartered.
-Each of these roles has left a legacy that gives Ho Chi Minh City (or Saigon, as the way locals still like calling) its unique flair and architectural mix.
-So, Ho Chi Minh City's architecture and lifestyle represent special Vietnamese traits with contemporary touch of American and French characteristics.
-Nowadays, the city is one of Vietnam's key cultural, trading and education centers.
+Locals refer to Ho Chi Minh City as Saigon, and it is the commercial capital of Vietnam, a communist country that is swiftly evolving into a 21st-century superpower.
+The city is still very new, having been founded less than 300 years ago.
+Yet, over that time, it has served as a Khmer seaport, a French regional capital (the city's tree-lined avenues and parks were designed by the French), the capital of the wartime state of South Vietnam (1954–1966), and a US military base.
+Each of these positions has left an imprint on Ho Chi Minh City (or Saigon, as residents still refer to it) that gives it its own flavor and architectural blend.
+As a result, Ho Chi Minh City's architecture and way of life reflect unique Vietnamese qualities as well as a contemporary touch of American and French elements.
+The city is now one of Vietnam's most important cultural, commercial, and educational centers.

-Besides, Ho Chi Minh City has an international and energetic ambiance, and having actively welcomed the new capitalist principle, the business-minded spirit of the people is much in evidence.
-Despite of relatively modern, it has still managed to hold onto its Asian character, and classy restaurants, luxurious hotels and chic bars line the sidewalks crammed with noodle stands, markets and shoeshine boys.
-The buzzing of motorbikes and scooters merges with the cries of street vendors and the urgent business of stall owners, selling barbecued dog, writhing snakes and tropical fruits.
-The sight of a family of four balanced precariously on a scooter, a squealing pig strapped onto the back of a bicycle, bowed heads topped by pointed lampshade-style hats and orange-clothed monks are just some of the vibrant images the city has to offer.
+Furthermore, Ho Chi Minh City has a cosmopolitan and lively atmosphere, and the people's business-minded mentality is evident, having actively welcomed the new capitalist philosophy.
+It has managed to retain its Asian charm despite being somewhat modern, with good restaurants, sophisticated hotels, and elegant pubs lining the sidewalks crowded with noodle shops, marketplaces, and shoe-shine boys.
+The screams of street vendors and the urgent business of stall owners selling grilled dogs, writhing snakes, and tropical fruits blend with the buzzing of motorcycles and scooters.
+A family of four perched precariously on a scooter, a squealing pig fastened on the back of a bicycle, bent heads topped by pointed lampshade-style hats, and orange-clothed monks are just a few of the city's vivid sights.